ministrike3/ECE-385-Final-Project/README.md

 The game is displayed over VGA; all of the games physics and graphics are determined in hardware.

-I have included both my initial proposal and final lab report; for an understanding of how the game (its physics, graphics, etc,) work, the final lab report provides comprehensive diagrams and explanations.
+I worked on this game with my partner Siddhant Jain; we have included both our initial proposal and final lab report; for an understanding of how the game (its physics, graphics, etc,) work, the final lab report provides comprehensive diagrams and explanations.

 ##Heres what the files do:
 **keyboard.sv:**read inputs from ps/2 keyboard